Are you trying to compare Gravity Forms vs Ninja Forms vs WPForms?

 The form builder in Gravity Forms doesn’t have a live preview in the form builder.
 The interface is started to look a little dated compared to the other 2 form builders in this review.

 Gravity Forms and Ninja Forms both have basic spam protection, email notifications, and entry storage.
+If you’re having difficulty receiving the notifications, you can check out this tutorial on how to fix Gravity Forms not sending email.

 If you want to go directly to Gravity Forms Pro, note that the features are more or less the same as Basic.
 The main difference is in the addons.
 If you want to use the payment fields, coupon fields, or create surveys, you’ll need to pay for Gravity Forms Elite.